Contact us for more info about Colombia Road Cycling Adventure

 Cycling: none

 A day to rest, recover and explore!
 This location gives us the privilege of having a wide range of outstanding bird species right on our doorstep.
-There will be plenty of activity around the hotel so just sit back, watch and listen.
-Disconnect from the world and take a hike through the protected forest which has a wide range of native flora and fauna.
-These ecological trails also lead to a number of waterfalls.
-Take a whole day to reconnect with nature.
+There will be plenty of activity around the hotel so sit back, watch and listen.
+You may like to take a hike through the protected forest which has a wide range of flora and fauna plus a number of waterfalls

 Meals: Breakfast